• Skip to primary navigation

 4. Finally, add coconut milk, salt, and ground black pepper.
 Cover with a lid and simmer for 10 minutes to let the mixture cook and thicken.

-5. Serve over steamed basmati rice, sprinkle with chopped parsley or coriander and squeeze fresh lemon juice when eating.
+5. Serve over steamed basmati rice, sprinkle with chopped parsley or coriander, and a squeeze of fresh lemon.

 3 Steps how to make kidney bean curry